Code-Institute-Submissions/SpookySpool/README.md

 * [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Templating language used for the website pages.
 * [MongoDB](https://docs.mongodb.com/) - Used to host the database along with retrieve data, save edits, deletions and inserts.
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
-* [GitHub Pages](https://pages.github.com/) - Used to deploy the website.
 * [Google Fonts](https://fonts.google.com/) - Used for website fonts [Cinzel](https://fonts.google.com/specimen/cinzel) for headings and [Montserrat](https://fonts.google.com/specimen/Montserrat) for content text.
 * [Font Awesome](https://fo*ntawesome.com/) - This library provided the Icons used across the site.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for testing responsive design.
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for finding bugs and testing resposive design.
-* [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css file so that transitions would work across different browsers
+* [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css, allowing it to work across different browsers.

 ## Testing
-Spooky Spool's testing can be split into three catagories:
+Spooky Spool's testing can be split into four catagories:
 * Database CRUD operations.
 * User validation.
+* DOM Manipulation.
 * Resposive Design.

 ### Database CRUD Operations: